OpCheck/PerformanceMarkers.NET/README.md

 # PerformanceMarkers.NET

-A lightweight, extremely easy-to-use performance optimization library for .NET that helps you:
+A lightweight, extremely easy-to-use performance reporting library for the .NET Framework.
+PerformanceMarkers is designed to be integrated into applications whose run times must be measured in *milliseconds*.

+PerformanceMarkers.NET supports the **Integrated Performance Metrics Approach,** which consists of the 3 following phases:

-* precisely determine where the bottlenecks are and where "hidden" processing time occurs in your application.
-This  performance optimization subprocess is called the **Exposure Phase**.
+* **Exposure.**  This phase determines where any bottlenecks are - and yields a full performance profile of your application.
-* prove (or disprove) the performance impact of a change - or set of changes.
-This is called **Tuning Verification**.
+* **Tuning Verification.**  This is the phase where you make a single, isolated change to an application with the intent to alter its performance properties.
+You then prove (or disprove) the performance impact of that change by **marking** the application again and obtaining a performance report.
+The process of marking and then reporting is called **profiling**.
-* methodically increase your application's performance over time to reach its speed limits as a fundamental part of your software development process.
-This is called **Convergence**.
+* **Convergence.** During this phase, you are methodically increasing your application's performance over time as a fundamental part of your software development process.
+This is the most "mature" phase.

-How you implement this strategy for your application is simple: performance collection statements are inserted directly into your code - very similar to how you do logging.
+How this all works is simple: marker statements are inserted directly into your code - very similar to how you do logging.
 In effect, measuring performance becomes a function of the application itself.
-This is called the **Integrated Performance Metrics Approach**.

 We believe that collecting these metrics should be a fundamental part of the software development process due to the enormously positive quality impact it has.

 Since the performance metrics collection is integrated into your program - and at some point your program may be deployed to a production environment - we provide ways to disable this library.
 This makes it similar to a logging framework where you want it to be less "chatty" in production scenarios.

-**PerformanceMarkers.NET** is already used in production environments across several industries (credit card processing, financial analytics) for the most demanding applications that have to be measured in milliseconds.

 ## Usage